fluiddyn/transonic/README.rst

   the function :code:`set_pythranize_at_import`.

 - :code:`FLUIDPYTHRAN_NO_REPLACE` can be set to disable all code replacements.
-  This is useful only when measuring code coverage.
+  This is useful to compare execution times and when measuring code coverage.

 - :code:`FLUID_COMPILE_CACHEDJIT` can be set to false to disable the compilation of cachedjited functions.
 This can be useful for unittests.